trjast/hubot-groupme-http/README.md

 ## Limitations

-* Right now, this only supports being in one GroupMe group.
+Right now, this only supports being in one GroupMe group.
+See [TODO](https://github.com/cdzombak/hubot-groupme-http#todo).
-* And it'll need to piggyback on someone else's GroupMe account, because you need a phone number to sign up for GroupMe.

 ### Alternative